mgeisler/cram/README.md

 > the basic functionality myself.
 However, feel free to report bugs
 > for any issues you might find.
 Thanks! *—Martin Geisler*

+## Documentation

+Please take a look at [the Cram test suite][tests].
+The tests there serve as documentation as well as a regression test suite.

 [cram]: https://bitheap.org/cram/
+[tests]: tests/